Fixing a TV That Keeps Restarting

 Update Your Software

 Software updates are essential for ensuring that your TV’s software is up-to-date with the latest bug fixes.
-Check if your TV has pending updates, and if so, install them as soon as possible.
+Check if your television has pending updates, and if so, install them as soon as possible.

 Resetting the HDMI Cable Appliance